learn-co-curriculum/dsc-git-branches/README.md

 ![Annie Edison Says Farewhen to the Inspector](https://media.giphy.com/media/aorHd4Tl6qIDK/giphy.gif)

-By doing work in branches, all collaborators can do work without messing with the main line known as `master`.
+By doing work in branches, collaborators can work without messing with the main timeline, known as `master`.
 OK, so how can we _actually_ leverage this reality-shattering idea?

 ## Explain Branching and Committing Changes